davenquinn/xenoliths/paper/text/figure-captions.md

 ##neogene_sections

-Schematic cross-sections showing potential scenarios for modification of the marginal mantle lithosphere at the end of subduction in the early Miocene. (a) Migration of the East Pacific mantle upwelling beneath the continental margin, forming a slab window and causing wholesale replacement of sub-Salinia mantle lithosphere with ascended asthenosphere. (b) Translation of the Monterey plate stalled slab along the former subduction megathrust to a current position beneath the California Coast Ranges [after @Bohannon1995] (c) Mantle lithosphere beneath the Crystal Knob eruption site composed of underplated Farallon plate mantle nappes reheated at their base by the Neogene slab window.
+Schematic cross-sections showing potential scenarios for modification of the marginal mantle lithosphere at the end of subduction in the early Miocene.
+Forearc crust (orange) is generalized for late-Cretaceous inherited structure, and includes Salina nappes and associated Franciscan-complex fragments. (a) Migration of the East Pacific mantle upwelling beneath the continental margin, forming a slab window and causing wholesale replacement of sub-Salinia mantle lithosphere with ascended asthenosphere. (b) Translation of the Monterey plate stalled slab along the former subduction megathrust to a current position beneath the California Coast Ranges [after @Bohannon1995] (c) Mantle lithosphere beneath the Crystal Knob eruption site composed of underplated Farallon plate mantle nappes reheated at their base by the Neogene slab window.
 The Monterey plate fragment is translated along the Hosgri fault from the Transverse Ranges region, to have its lithospheric column juxtaposed with previously underplated Farallon-plate mantle lithosphere.